vEnhance/1802/src/vectors.typ

   // image("<+Path+>", width: auto),
   caption: [Some pictures of dot product.],
 ) <fig-vectors-example>

+== [SIDENOTE] The proof of the equivalence of the dot product properties

 == [RECIPE] Checking whether two vectors are perpendicular